BDAthlon/2017-Triple_Helix-1/README.rst

     flask run

-You will then also need to load the SBO data in ``sbo.sql`` into the database.
+You will then also need to load the SO data in ``so.sql`` into the database.

 You can then run the site using ::